monikatomanek/Encapsulated-learning/oop-python-guide/oop_guide.md

 6. Abstraction
 7. Class and Static Methods

+---

 ## 1. What is OOP?

-OOP (Object-Oriented Programming) is a programming paradigm that organizes code around objects.
-These objects bundle data and behavior together.
+OOP (Object-Oriented Programming) is a programming style where you group **data** and the **code that operates on that data** together into reusable building blocks called **objects**.

-### Benefits of OOP:

-- Cleaner, modular code
-- Logical structure aligned with real-world entities
-- Reusable components and extensible design
-- Easier to maintain, scale, and debug

-Without OOP, a program becomes a large mess of functions and variables with unclear relationships.
-OOP gives structure.
+### Why does this matter?
+Without OOP, your code becomes scattered.
+Data lives in one place, logic in another, and you keep passing things around manually.
+With OOP, everything related to a concept (like a `Car`) lives inside one neat structure.

+### Problems OOP solves:
+- Data and logic are scattered and fragile
+- Copy-paste reuse everywhere
+- State is not tied to logic
+- Adding new features creates chaos

+---

 ## 2. Class and Object

-A class is a blueprint for creating objects.
-An object is an instance of a class.

-### Code without OOP:
+### Problem without OOP:
+You have to pass the same values (`brand`, `model`, etc.) to every function manually.

 ```python
 def drive_car(brand, model):